-Program Honors Required Average Specialization Required Average Requirements Physics High School - 80% Transfer - 3.0 GPA on ★24 in each preceding Fall/Winter.
-High School - 75% Transfer - a minimum GPA of 2.3 in each preceding Fall/Winter English 30 or English Language Arts 30-1 Pure Mathematics 30 Physics 30 One of Mathematics 31 (recommended), Biology 30, or Chemistry 30 Subject from Group A, B, or C Physiology High School - 80% Transfer - 3.3 GPA on ★30 in each previous Fall/Winter.
+Program Honors Required Average Specialization Required Average Requirements Neuroscience (Faculty of Science and the Division of Neuroscience, Faculty of Medicine and Dentistry) High School - 80% Transfer - a minimum 3.3 GPA on ★30 in each preceding Fall/Winter.
 No Specialization program offered.
-English 30 or English Language Arts 30-1 Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum GPA of 3.3 on ★30 in each preceding Fall/Winter and a minimum GPA of 3.3 on required Psychology and Statistics courses.
+English Language Arts 30-1 Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Paleontology High School - 80% Transfer - a minimum 3.0 GPA on ★18 in each preceding Fall/Winter.
+High School - 75%.
+Transfer - a minimum 2.3 GPA on ★18 in each preceding Fall/Winter.
+English Language Arts 30-1 Pure Mathematics 30 Biology 30 Chemistry 30 Subject from Group A, B or C Pharmacology High School - 80% Transfer - a GPA of 3.3 on all science courses taken in each preceding Fall/Winter and a minimum 3.3 GPA on ★30 in each preceding Fall/Winter.
+High School - 75% Transfer - a GPA of 2.7 on all science courses taken in each preceding Fall/ Winter and a minimum 2.7 GPA on ★24 in each preceding Fall/Winter.
+English Language Arts 30-1 Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Physics High School - 80% Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
+High School - 75% Transfer - a minimum 2.3 GPA on ★24 in each preceding Fall/Winter English Language Arts 30-1 Pure Mathematics 30 Physics 30 One of Mathematics 31 (recommended), Biology 30, or Chemistry 30 Subject from Group A, B, or C Physiology High School - 80% Transfer - a minimum 3.3 GPA on ★30 in each preceding Fall/Winter.
+No Specialization program offered.
+English Language Arts 30-1 Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum 3.3 GPA on ★30 in each preceding Fall/Winter and a minimum 3.3 GPA on required Psychology and Statistics courses.
 Admission may take place only at the end of the second year (after completion of ★60).
 Students must complete PSYCO 104, 105, 212; STAT 151; two of PSYCO 223, 233, 241, 258, and two of PSYCO 267, 275, 281; prior to application for admission.
 Acceptance is dependent upon obtaining approval from a potential research supervisor by August 7.
-Students planning to apply for admission should consult the Department Honors advisor.
-High School - 75% Transfer - a minimum GPA of 2.3 in each preceding Fall/Winter.
-English 30 or English Language Arts 30-1 Biology 30 Pure Mathematics 30 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School - 80% Transfer - a minimum GPA of 3.0 on ★24 in each preceding Fall/Winter.
-High School - 75% Transfer - normally requires a GPA of at least 2.3 in the aggregate of all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of at least ★24 with a GPA of at least 2.3 in each preceding Fall/Winter.
-English 30 or English Language Arts 30-1 Pure Mathematics 30 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C
+Students planning to apply for admission should consult the Departmental Honors advisor.
+High School - 75% Transfer - a minimum 2.3 GPA on ★24 in each preceding Fall/Winter.
+English Language Arts 30-1 Biology 30 Pure Mathematics 30 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School - 80% Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
+High School - 75% Transfer - requires a minimum 2.3 GPA on all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of a minimum ★24 with a 2.3 GPA in each preceding Fall/Winter.
+English Language Arts 30-1 Pure Mathematics 30 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C

-15.16.6 BSc/BEd-Bachelor of Science (Specialization in Science and Education) and Bachelor of Education (Secondary) Combined Degrees
+15.15.6 BSc/BEd-Bachelor of Science (Specialization in Science and Education) and Bachelor of Education (Secondary) Combined Degrees

 High School applicants will be considered for admission based on the matriculation average on the five subject requirements.
-A minimum average of 70% is required for consideration.
+A minimum average of 75% is required for consideration.